Edinburgh mixologist makes final of world cocktail contest

 “A bartender is selected from each of participating country to go to the world finals in Mexico, to be held in the spring.

-“So far the participants in these national finals only competed against bartenders from their own country, but they did so in an inspiring international context, rubbing shoulders with counterparts from nine other countries as the Notrthern European finals took place in Amsterdam.
+“So far the participants in these national finals only competed against bartenders from their own country, but they did so in an inspiring international context, rubbing shoulders with counterparts from nine other countries as the Northern European finals took place in Amsterdam.

 “Since it was created in 2008, the list of honour for this competition has done more than simply put a series of cocktails by some of the world’s best bartenders into the spotlight.